OpenEvalProject/evals/manuscripts/elife-14003/v1/manuscript.md

 ## Abstract

-10.7554/eLife.14003.001 The interplay between bacterial antimicrobial susceptibility, phylogenetics and patient outcome is poorly understood.
-During a typhoid clinical treatment trial in Nepal, we observed several treatment failures and isolated highly fluoroquinolone-resistant Salmonella Typhi ( S .
-Typhi).
+The interplay between bacterial antimicrobial susceptibility, phylogenetics and patient outcome is poorly understood.
+During a typhoid clinical treatment trial in Nepal, we observed several treatment failures and isolated highly fluoroquinolone-resistant Salmonella Typhi (S. Typhi).
 Seventy-eight S. Typhi isolates were genome sequenced and clinical observations, treatment failures and fever clearance times (FCTs) were stratified by lineage.
-Most fluoroquinolone-resistant S .
-Typhi belonged to a specific H58 subclade.
+Most fluoroquinolone-resistant S. Typhi belonged to a specific H58 subclade.
 Treatment failure with S. Typhi-H58 was significantly less frequent with ceftriaxone (3/31; 9.7%) than gatifloxacin (15/34; 44.1%)(Hazard Ratio 0.19, p=0.002).
 Further, for gatifloxacin-treated patients, those infected with fluoroquinolone-resistant organisms had significantly higher median FCTs (8.2 days) than those infected with susceptible (2.96) or intermediately resistant organisms (4.01)(p<0.001).
 H58 is the dominant S. Typhi clade internationally, but there are no data regarding disease outcome with this organism.
-We report an emergent new subclade of S. Typhi-H58 that is associated with fluoroquinolone treatment failure.
-Clinical trial registration: ISRCTN63006567.
-DOI: http://dx.doi.org/10.7554/eLife.14003.001
+We report an emergent new subclade of S. Typhi-H58 that is associated with fluoroquinolone treatment failure.Clinical trial registration: ISRCTN63006567.

 ## Introduction